 - Angsana Velavaru house reef as a ‘no take’ site under the Tourism Boundary Regulation (No.2012/R-7) and a potential candidate for designation as an Other Effective Area-based Conservation Measure (OECM).

-This resource may not be fully accessible for all users.
-If you need a copy in a different or more accessible format, please contact Communications@jncc.gov.uk.
+These resources may not be fully accessible for all users.
+If you need copies in a different or more accessible format, please contact Communications@jncc.gov.uk.

 Resource type Publication

 Ocean Country Partnership Programme.
 2023.
 Report of Protected Area Effectiveness Management Evaluations for Three Sites in the Maldives.